Social Security Disability Attorney Eastpointe and Clinton Township, MI

 - You cannot perform another job in your current medical condition

 - Your doctor expects that your injury will last for at least one year or result in death.

 There are delays between the date of your disability’s onset and the date when your disability benefits begin.
 You are not entitled to SSDI payments for six months after the date of onset of your disability.
 Medicare payments begin 30 months after the onset of your disability.
 The program also limits eligibility based on your monthly earning capacity.
 Our attorneys can explain the Social Security disability program to you in greater detail during a one-on-one initial consultation.

 If you are ineligible for SSDI benefits, you may be eligible for SSI benefits

 If you are disabled and continue to earn more than what the SSDI program allows because there is no financial alternative for your family, you may qualify for SSI benefits.
 The SSA will use a precise formula to calculate your eligibility based on your current earning capacity and your current medical expenses.
 We will assess your case and help you explore your legal options, including alternative sources of income and healthcare options.

 SSI benefits are available to disabled children or disabled adults who have limited access to resources and income and do not meet the earnings requirement for SSDI.
 To qualify for SSI benefits, you will need to show that your impairments keep you from obtaining substantial gainful employment and your impairments can be expected to result in death or to last for at least 12 months.

 Contact us today for legal advice and guidance

 A lawyer familiar with the Social Security claims process can be invaluable to you as you file for disability benefits.
-Law Offices of Kevin R. Lynch P.L.C. can explain the claims process and help you secure your benefits.
-Call us at 586-336-1088 or contact us online to schedule a consultation at our Eastpointe, Michigan office.
+The Law Offices of Kevin R. Lynch P.L.C. can explain the claims process and help you secure your benefits.
+Call us at 586-336-1088 or contact us online to schedule a free initial consultation at our Eastpointe or Clinton Township, Michigan office.